immanuellking/Random_BackgroundColor_generator/README.md

-# A simple javascript project that changes Background-color at the click of a button
+# A simple javascript project that changes to Random Background-color at the click of a button